integgy/highway-rush/README.md

 # highway-rush

-Backaround
+Background

-This is my first coding/javascript project.
-My vision for this project is to create a game called "highway rush".
-In this game you will be dodging cars on the highway.
-Trying to survive as long as possible.
-Your score will increase as you succfully dodge incoming cars.
-The key for surviving is to keep your car fueled up and avoid on coming traffic.
-Too much damage or running out of fuel will be the end of the game.
-The longer you survive, the incoming traffic will increase and the parrtern of the cars will become harder to navgate through.
+This is my first coding/JavaScript project.
+My vision for this project is to create a game called 'Highway Rush.'
+In this game, your objective is to navigate a busy highway, dodging cars to survive as long as possible.
+Your score increases as you successfully evade incoming cars.
+The key to survival is maintaining your car's fuel levels and avoiding oncoming traffic.
+If your car sustains too much damage or runs out of fuel, the game ends.
+The longer you survive, the traffic will become more challenging, and car patterns will become harder to navigate